 Meaning: To be odd or different to the rest.

 Siempre he sido la oveja negra, a ninguno de mis hermanos les gusta lo mismo que a mi.

-I’ve always been the black, none of my siblings like the same things I do.
+I’ve always been the black sheep, none of my siblings like the same things I do.

 12. Ser una gallina

 English Meaning: being a chicken.

 No seas gallina, el agua no está tan fría.

 Don’t be a chicken, the water is not that cold.